 Study Stage Management and Technical Theatre at The Lir Academy

-Join The Lir's Technical Director, Barry Conway, to learn about the three-year degree programme to discuss this programme that prepares you for a backstage career in the Arts, Film, TV Live Performance and entertainment industries.
+Join The Lir's Technical Director, Barry Conway, to learn about the three-year degree programme that prepares you for a backstage career in the Arts, Film, TV Live Performance and Entertainment industries.

 Number of Places24 Places

 This is a restricted entry course.
 Applications must be submitted by the beginning of February 2024.
 This course is taught by The Lir National Academy of Dramatic Art at Trinity.
 It is not part of the CAO application system.
 Application forms can be completed online on The Lir Academy website: www.thelir.ie

 Entry is by interview and everyone who applies will get an interview.
 The interview is an opportunity for you to demonstrate your passion, ability and understanding for this training and the type of work it will lead to.
 No experience necessary.
 Interviews will be held between February and June 2024.

 Click here for a full list of undergraduate fees.